There are many powerful catalysts in the market: WEC Energy Group Inc. (WEC) can be one of them - The Dwinnex

 Dividends & Splits

-WEC’s forward annual dividend rate is 3.12, up from 2.91 a year ago.
-Against a Trailing Annual Dividend Yield of 2.96%, it implies a Forward Annual Dividend Yield of 3.18%.
+With its trailing 12-month dividend rate of 2.91, WEC has a forward annual dividend rate of 3.12.
+Against a Trailing Annual Dividend Yield of 3.02%, it implies a Forward Annual Dividend Yield of 3.23%.
 The stock’s 5-year Average Dividend Yield is 2.87.
 The current Payout Ratio is 65.20% for WEC, which recently paid a dividend on Feb 28, 2023 with an ex-dividend date of Feb 12, 2023.
 Stock splits for the company last occurred on Mar 01, 2011 when the company split stock in a 2:1 ratio.

 Earnings Estimates

-Current recommendations for the stock of the company come from 8 analysts.
+The firm’s stock currently is rated by 8 analysts.
 On average, analysts expect EPS of $1.69 for the current quarter, with a high estimate of $1.82 and a low estimate of $1.57, while EPS last year was $1.79.
 The consensus estimate for the next quarter is $0.95, with high estimates of $1.04 and low estimates of $0.83.

 Analysts are recommending an EPS of between $4.62 and $4.59 for the fiscal current year, implying an average EPS of $4.61.
 EPS for the following year is $4.9, with 12 analysts recommending between $4.93 and $4.8.